mastermind79832/Minesweeper-Using-SFML/README.md

 # Minesweeper-Using-SFML
-This is a minesweeper game created with C++ using SFML
+This is a game created with C++ using SFML library.
+In this game you have to reaveal all the tiles that are not a bomb.
+You die if you reveal a tile with bomb.

+# Features
+- Uses mouse input as controls
+- Switch from MainMenu to GamePlay view using StateMachine
+- Customizable Tile size
+- Customizable code architecture
+- Dynamic grid genertaion
+- Random bomb generations in grid
+- Ability to take ScreenShots
+- Game Reset Option
+- Win / lose condition implemented

 # SCREENSHOTS